duckdb/duckdb-node-neo/api/pkgs/@duckdb/node-api/README.md

 Some features are not yet complete:
 - Appending and binding advanced data types.
 (Additional DuckDB C API support needed.)
 - Writing to data chunk vectors.
-(Directly writing to binary buffers is challenging to support using the Node Addon API.)
+(Needs special handling in Node.)
 - User-defined types & functions.
 (Support for this was added to the DuckDB C API in v1.1.0.)
 - Profiling info (Added in v1.1.0)
 - Table description (Added in v1.1.0)